 Reasons for the cancellation of a NSW practitioner’s registration are included in the relevant decision by the NSW Civil and Administrative Tribunal.
 For decisions relating to practitioners practising in other states or territories, please go to the Australian Health Practitioner Regulation Agency's website.

-UNREGISTERED HEALTH PRACTITIONERS
+NON-REGISTERED HEALTH PRACTITIONERS

-An unregistered practitioner is any person who provides a health service, who is not registered under the Health Practitioner Regulation National Law (NSW), or who provides health services that are unrelated to their registration.
+A non-registered practitioner is any person who provides a health service, who is not registered under the Health Practitioner Regulation National Law (NSW), or who provides health services that are unrelated to their registration.

 Still need more information